glennDittmann/geogram_predicates/README.md

 - [x] show_stats()
 - [x] terminate()

-There are a lot of predictes still to be implemented.
+There are a lot of predicates still to be implemented.
 If you are in need for a specific one have a look at the [geograms predicate list](https://brunolevy.github.io/geogram/predicates_8h.html).
 The bridge for any one predicate is implemented pretty quickly, so this crate is easily extendable.

 ## Design
 The API to the `geogram predicates` is designed with the following design principles in mind: